taosdata/TDengine/docs/en/14-reference/11-docker/index.md

 echo 127.0.0.1 tdengine |sudo tee -a /etc/hosts
 ```

-Finally, the TDengine service can be accessed from the taos shell or any connector with "tdengine" as the server address.
+Finally, the TDengine service can be accessed from the TDengine CLI or any connector with "tdengine" as the server address.

 ```shell
 taos -h tdengine -P 6030